bigspring/lunchbox/README.md

 bash < <(curl -s https://raw.github.com/bigspring/lunchbox/master/lunchbox-installer)
 ```

-Second - run the following (change to `.profile` if `.bash_profile` does not exist)
+Step 2 - run the following (change to `.profile` if `.bash_profile` does not exist)

 ```
 source ~/.bash_profile
 ```

-Note: Lunchbox is simply a bash script, so to use it you just need to place it in your $PATH and change it's mode to executable.
+Note: Lunchbox is simply a bash script, so to use it you just need to place it in your $PATH and change its mode to executable.

 usage